misakey/backend/docs/content/concepts/box-events.md

 }
 ```

-Once the event has been created for a user, the user is still listed as member but informed that he has been kicked.
+Once the event has been created for a user, the user cannot get/list the box anymore.

 On read, the `kicked_member_id` is transformed into a `kicked_member` field containing sender information.
 This `kicked_member` attribute is nullable.